JustinTimperio/warp-cli/README.md

  `warp -f ssh.alias /dir/to/fetch/ /dir/to/recv`

 ### Macros
-Warp-CLI also includes a powerful macro system for repeating custom transfers with a single command.
-Macros are pre-formed transfer commands (stored in /var/app/warp-cli/macros) that are invoked with `warp -m macro_name`.
+Warp-CLI also includes a macro system for repeating custom transfers with a single command.
+Macros are stored transfer commands (kept in /var/app/warp-cli/macros) that are invoked with `warp -m macro_name`.

 To generate a macro:\
  `warp -gm daily_backup -f source_ssh /dir/to/backup /dir/to/store/backup -tr 16 -ri 10000 -ow true`